Behaviour Policy

 Pupils

-All staff
+All Staff

-Staff have an important role in developing a calm and safe environment for children and establishing clear boundaries of acceptable behaviour.
+Staff have an important role in developing a calm and safe environment for pupils and establishing clear boundaries of acceptable behaviour.
 Staff should uphold the whole-school approach to behaviour by teaching and modelling expected behaviour and positive relationships.

 Staff should also challenge pupils to meet the school expectations and maintain the boundaries of acceptable conduct.